nxp-imx/nxp-nnstreamer-examples/common/cpp/README.md

 `GstVideoImx` class have pre-processing tools which use the hardware specific accelerators to accelerate video mixing, video formatting, and video cropping.

 ## Video resizing and format change
-`videoTransform` can be used to change video format, flip the image horizontally, and resize the GStreamer video stream :
+`videoTransform` can be used to change video format, flip the image horizontally, and resize the GStreamer video stream:
 ```cpp
 GstPipelineImx pipeline;
 GstVideoImx gstvideoimx{};